fbarriosr/jfindex/README.md

 This program generates indices that estimate the quality of a density functional by evaluating compliance with the Koopmans theorem.
 You need the Gaussian output files of single point calculations with N, N+1, and N-1 electrons, as input files.
 JFINDEX generates two files (one with a csv extension and the other with a tex extension), which contain the values of the aforementioned indexes in a tabular manner.
 They can be used on personal computers with Mac or Windows (jfindex) or on servers with Linux operating system (version jfindex-server).

+## Limitations

+The program was developed using base python without any package, because the gaussian program was in a cluster without internet connection.
+Therefore, data structures such as lists, stacks, and trees, among others, were used.

 ## Requirements

 It requires python 3.